 Genetics of Hereditary Hemochromatosis

-The majority of patients with HH have mutations in the HFE gene, which is on the short arm of chromosome 6.
+Most patients with HH have mutations in the HFE gene, located on the short arm of chromosome 6.
 The HFE gene was identified and cloned in 1996.
 The most common mutation in the HFE gene is C282Y, a missense mutation that changes cysteine at position 282 in the HFE protein to tyrosine.
 Homozygosity for the C282Y mutation is associated with 60-90% of all cases of HH.
-Additionally, 3-8% of individuals affected with HH are heterozygous for this mutation.
+Additionally, 3-8% of affected individuals are heterozygous for this mutation.
 Penetrance for elevated serum iron indices among C282Y homozygotes is variable.
 However, penetrance for characteristic clinical end points (ie, end-organ damage) is quite low.
 There is no test that can predict whether a C282Y homozygote will develop clinical symptoms.
 A specific variant in PCSK7, which is associated with iron metabolism, has been investigated as a possible predictor of cirrhosis risk in HH patients homozygous for the HFE C282Y mutation.

-The other significant mutation is referred to as H63D which changes histidine at position 63 to aspartic acid.
+Another significant mutation is referred to as H63D, which changes histidine at position 63 to aspartic acid.
 Homozygosity for H63D is insufficient to cause clinically significant iron overload in the absence of modifying factors.
 However, heterozygosity for C282Y/H63D has been associated with increased hepatic iron concentrations; approximately 1-2% of patients with this genotype will develop clinical evidence of iron overload, usually in the presence of another liver disease.

 The clinical significance of a third HFE mutation, S65C (serine at position 65 changed to cysteine), appears to be minimal.
 This rare variant displays very low penetrance.
 Compound heterozygosity for C282Y/S65C may confer a low risk for mild HH.
 Individuals who are heterozygous for S65C and either the wild-type (normal) or H63D alleles do not seem to be at an increased risk for HH.
-Other mutations in HFE and in non-HFE genes (eg, transferrin receptor 2, TFR2) resulting in iron overload syndromes are rare.
+Other mutations in HFE and in non-HFE genes (eg, transferrin receptor 2, [TFR2]) resulting in iron overload syndromes are rare.